The Bankrate promise

-Once you have an idea of where you stand and what you can afford, you can use the following tips to increase what you’re setting aside each month for savings.
+Once you have an idea of where you stand and what you can afford, you can begin to increase what you set aside each month for savings:

-Start by having your retirement savings withheld from your paycheck.
-That way, you’re saving for your future without ever seeing the money in your account.
-You can also set up automatic transfers from checking to savings to build your emergency fund.
+- Automate your savings: You can have retirement savings directly transferred from your paycheck, so you do not ever have to see the money in your account.
+You can also set up automatic transfers from a checking account to a savings account to build your emergency fund.

-If it’s appropriate for your circumstances and you qualify, Davis also points out that you can use a Roth IRA to boost your retirement savings.
+- Consider an IRA: If it’s appropriate for your circumstances and you qualify, Davis says that you can use a Roth IRA to boost your retirement savings.

-Once you establish a habit of saving, you can build in regular increases until you reach your goal, suggests Kevin Mahoney, CFP, founder and CEO of Illumint, a financial planning company.
+- Regularly increase your savings: Once you establish a habit of saving, you can build in regular increases until you reach your goal, says Kevin Mahoney, CFP, founder and CEO of Illumint, a financial planning company.
 Additionally, you need to make sure that the money is going where it will do the most good.